New homes in Didcot

 -

 Whether the quick and easy commute into London is what’s attracting you to Didcot or the pull of the surrounding countryside is proving irresistible, this is a wonderful place to live.
-It can also be an affordable place to live, thanks to offers such as the Deposit Unlock scheme.
+It can also be an affordable place to live, thanks to offers such as the Deposit Boost scheme.

 -